joelfatnugget/LessonsToPayment/README.md

 #### Tokenization (Most Secured)
 This is the most secured as the token replaces PAN during transactions; the real PAN is not being exposed.
 This is more secured as the tokens are transaction-specific.
 Real PAN are not being exposed to the merchants/processors during transaction.
 These are also what powers your Apple Pay and Google Pay (though there are some differences).

+_(I will cover the topic of Tokenization another day, it is big enough for a topic on it's own)_

 ---

 So the next time you are at Yakun making your payment, the safest method to pay the Aunty is through Paywave or Tap to Pay. **Remember cash is our number 1 competitor HAHA.**